BeginTry/SQL-Server-Administration/README.md

 # SQL-Server-Management
-Scripts for managing a standalone instance of SQL Server.
+Scripts for managing various aspects of SQL Server.
-These are compatible with SQL Server 2008 R2 and above.
+These are (mostly) compatible with SQL Server 2008 R2 and above.